-Starting in May 2019, the City of Lethbridge will be collecting an additional $7/month through residential utility bills to pay for a portion of the curbside recycling program expenses.
-The program is not solely funded through utility charges as it will also generate revenue from the sale of recyclable materials and any regional use of the City's Materials Recovery Facility (MRF) by other municipalities or industries.
+The City of Lethbridge collects $7/month through residential utility bills to pay for a portion of the curbside recycling program expenses.
+The program is not solely funded through utility charges and is supported by revenue generated from the sale of recyclable materials and regional use of the City's Materials Recovery Facility (MRF) by other municipalities or industries.

 What does my $7 go towards?

 - Construction of the Materials Recovery Facility (MRF) and equipment that will sort recyclables

 - Purchase of bins and carts for 33,000 households and 5,500 multi-family complexes

 - Purchase of two additional collection trucks and modifications to current fleet

 - Expansion of the garage facility to house additional trucks

 - MRF operations (maintenance, utilities, staffing)

 - Curbside collection of recyclable materials

 What about Apartments and CondoS?